evanx/redex/README.md

 We use Redis message queues to avoid concurrent operations.

-Application microservices, and Redix processors, are ideally message-passing "actors" and otherwise use Redis transactions to access "shared memory" in Redis.
+Application microservices, and Redex processors, are ideally message-passing "actors" and otherwise use Redis transactions to access "shared memory" in Redis.

 We note that Node itself is designed to be "asynchronous infrastructure for concurrent apps," driven by a single-threaded event loop.

 ## Processors

-A Redix instance is composed with collaborating "processors."
+A Redex instance is composed with collaborating "processors."

-A Redix "processor" is a configurable component that processes messages for routing purposes.
+A Redex "processor" is a configurable component that processes messages for routing purposes.

 Example classifications:
 - importer: import a message from an "external" source e.g. a Redis queue